(more details and maps to be added - the following is just a temporary page until I have time to do that)

-A brother and sister, Thomas and Ann, of the ‘Devon Gothams’ (Liverpool sub-group) emigrated in the middle of the C19th, both were married but only Ann had children so there are no resulting Gothams in Australia now.
+A brother and sister, Thomas and Ann, of the 'Devon Gothams' (Liverpool sub-group) emigrated in the middle of the C19th, both were married but only Ann had children.

-A John Gotham settled in the US in the C18th, and there are now many Gothams over there who descend from him.
-Trees suggest various origins; I don’t believe anyone has any firm evidence.
-I think there is a strong case to be made for John being this John from the Kent group.
+It seems clear that a Gotham settled in the US in (or by) the C18th, and many Gothams over there now descend from him.
+Trees suggest various origins; I don't believe anyone has any firm evidence.
 It may be that most Gothams in the US descend from him but some clearly have other origins.
 It is possible similar names from other countries have been Anglicized to Gotham, and at least one dissimilar Russian name was changed to Gotham!
-It looks like the name Gotham has also a German surname, probably from a separate and coincidental start.

-The Goathams who emigrated to the US now have no Goatham descendants there, with one exception, the descendants of my grandfather’s brother, William Frank Goatham.
-With both of his grandsons having only daughters the Goathams seem set to die out there again eventually.Last updated: 21 November, 2016
+The Goathams who emigrated to the US now have no Goatham descendants there, with one exception, the descendants of my grandfather's brother, William Frank Goatham.
+With both of his grandsons having only daughters the Goathams seem set to die out there again.